Neisseria gonorrhoeae: Treatment

-The current treatment recommended by the CDC is an injected single dose of ceftriaxone (a third-generation cephalosporin).
-Sexual partners (defined by the CDC as sexual contact within the past 60 days) should also be notified, tested, and treated.
-It is important that if symptoms persist after receiving treatment of N. gonorrhoeae infection, a reevaluation should be pursued.
+Currently, the CDC recommends a single dose of the injectable cephalosporin, ceftriaxone, as the first line of defense against gonococcal infections.
+Individuals weighing less than 150 kg are typically prescribed a ceftriaxone concentration of 500 mg, while individuals who weigh over 150 kg are typically prescribed a dose of 1 g.
+Although ceftriaxone is not the only cephalosporin that has been effective at treating gonorrhoeae, it is the most advantageous.
+In the event of a cephalosporin allergy, the CDC recommends a dual treatment of gentamicin and azithromycin.
+Each drug should be administered as a single dose, with the gentamicin entering intramuscularly at a concentration of 240 mg, along with 2 g of azithromycin taken orally.
+If an individual is not allergic to cephalosporins but ceftriaxone is unavailable, an alternative treatment is a single dose of 800 mg cefixime consumed orally.
+In all of these cases, combination therapy and co-treatment for chlamydia is recommended, as simultaneous infections are common.

 Antibiotic resistance

-Antibiotic resistance in gonorrhea has been noted beginning in the 1940s.
+Antibiotic resistance in gonorrhea was first identified in the 1940s.
 Gonorrhea was treated with penicillin, but doses had to be progressively increased to remain effective.
-By the 1970s, penicillin- and tetracycline-resistant gonorrhea emerged in the Pacific Basin.
+By the 1970s, penicillin-and tetracycline-resistant gonorrhea emerged in the Pacific Basin.
 These resistant strains then spread to Hawaii, California, the rest of the United States, Australia and Europe.
 Fluoroquinolones were the next line of defense, but soon resistance to this antibiotic emerged, as well.
-Since 2007, standard treatment has been third-generation cephalosporins, such as ceftriaxone, which are considered to be our "last line of defense".Recently, a high-level ceftriaxone-resistant strain of gonorrhea called H041 was discovered in Japan.
+Since 2007, standard treatment has been third-generation cephalosporins, such as ceftriaxone, which are considered to be our "last line of defense".
+Recently, a high-level ceftriaxone-resistant strain of gonorrhea called H041 was discovered in Japan.
 Lab tests found it to be resistant to high concentrations of ceftriaxone, as well as most of the other antibiotics tested.
-Within N. gonorrhoeae, genes exist that confer resistance to every single antibiotic used to cure gonorrhea, but thus far they do not coexist within a single gonococcus.
+Within N. gonorrhoeae, genes exist that confer resistance to every single antibiotic used to cure gonorrhea, but thus far, they do not coexist within a single gonococcus.
 However, because of N. gonorrhoeae's high affinity for horizontal gene transfer, antibiotic-resistant gonorrhea is seen as an emerging public health threat.

+Before 2007, fluoroquinolones were a common treatment recommendation for gonorrhoeae.
+The CDC stopped suggesting these systemic bacterial agents once a resistant strain of N. gonorrhoeae emerged in the United States.
+The removal of fluoroquinolones as a potential treatment left cephalosporins as the only viable antimicrobial option for gonorrhea treatment.
+Wary of further gonococcal resistance, the CDC's recommendations shifted in 2010 to a dual therapy strategy—cephalosporin with either azithromycin or doxycycline.
+Despite these efforts, resistant N. gonorrhoeae had been reported in five continents by 2011, further limiting treatment options and recommendations.
+Antimicrobial resistance is not universal and N. gonorrhoeae strains in the United States continue to respond to a combination regimen of ceftriaxone and azithromycin.